centrahq/api-documentation/source/reference/stable/order-api/get-returns.md

        .. type:: int
           :required: false

-     - Number of page of results to return.
+     - Number of the page of results to return.
+Can be used instead of `offset`.
+Page numbers start at 1.

+   * - ``offset``

+       .. type:: int
+          :required: false

+     - Offset how far in to start returning the returns.
+Can be used instead of `page`.
+Offset starts at 0.

    * - ``return``